jayryanj/URLookup/README.md

 # URLooker
 ## Description
 URLooker is a web app designed to check a website URL for threats by wrapping around urlscan.io's API for simple and concise results.
+Currently, under rebranding because "URLooker" is taken :(

+## Deployment
+URLooker is pending deployment to Heroku.

 ## How to Contribute
 Fork the repo, clone it to your local machine, then run: